jyg007/jyg007-hmz_osoplugins_code_and_generators/contracts/README.md

     sudo chzdev -a <HiperSocket23> online=1
     ```
 1. Copy the `output` directory to LPAR3
-1. Login to LPAR3 (create temporary OSA network if required)
+1. Login to LPAR3.
+If required, create a temporary OSA network.

 ### Grep11

 1. On LPAR3, change the current working direcotry to `output/grep11`
-1. Copy the cloudinit to the libvirt images directory:
+1. Copy the cloudinit to the libvirt images directory.

     `sudo cp cloud-init /var/lib/libvirt/images/grep11-cloudinit`
-1. Create a grep11 overlay image:
+1. Create a grep11 overlay image.

     `sudo qemu-img create -f qcow2 /var/lib/libvirt/images/grep11-overlay.qcow2 10G`
-1. Edit the domain.xml and ensure the hpcr image reference location is correct
+1. Edit the domain.xml and ensure the hpcr image reference location is correct.
-1. Create the grep11 hpvs instance:
+1. Create the grep11 hpvs instance.

     `sudo virsh create ./domain.xml`
-1. Verify through the syslog logging that the GREP11 service comes up successfully
+1. Verify through the syslog logging that the GREP11 service is initialized successfully.

 ### Backend

 1. On LPAR3, change the current working directory to `output/backend`
-1. Copy the cloudinit to the libvirt images directory:
+1. Copy the cloudinit to the libvirt images directory.

     `sudo cp cloud-init /var/lib/libvirt/images/vault-cloudinit`
-1. Create a backend overlay image:
+1. Create a backend overlay image.

     `sudo qemu-img create -f qcow2 /var/lib/libvirt/images/vault-overlay.qcow2 10G`
-1. Create an empty data volume for the vault (if not already create):
+1. Create an empty data volume for the vault.

     `sudo qemu-img create -f qcow2 /var/lib/libvirt/images/vault-data.qcow2 10G`
-1. Edit the domain.xml and ensure the hpcr image reference location is correct
+1. Edit the domain.xml and ensure the hpcr image reference location is correct.
-1. Create the backend hpvs instance:
+1. Create the backend hpvs instance.

     `sudo virsh create ./domain.xml`
-1. Verify through the syslog logging that the backend services comes up successfully
+1. Verify through the syslog logging that the backend services are initialized successfully.

 ### Vault Creation

 1. During start of the vault backend service on LPAR3, review the syslog logging and obtain the new `Vault Core pubKeySig (der base64)`
-1. Within the Harmonize UI, create a new vault with the public key signature and the vault id specified within the contracts
+1. Within the Harmonize UI, create a new vault with the public key signature and the vault id specified within the contracts.
-1. The vault should show it's activation status as `Pending`
+1. The vault should show the activation status as `Pending`

 ### Vault Registration

-1. Obtain the HiperSocket23 network address for the backend service
+1. Obtain the HiperSocket23 network address for the backend service.

     `nslookup backend.control23.dap.local 192.168.5.9`
-1. Retrieve the pending operations from the cold vault:
+1. Retrieve the pending operations from the cold vault

     `curl http://<backend-ip>:8080/v1/feed/download?clean=True`
 1. Import the JSON output from the curl command into the cold vault pending operations through the Harmonize UI as a `.dat` file